angelovianajr/panelao_do_bem/README.md

 # ifcode
-Aplicativo de compate a fome desenvolvido no hackaton do IFCODE
+Aplicativo de combate a fome desenvolvido no hackaton do IFCODE